 - Specialist equipment, including IT, to access the curriculum where appropriate.

 - Use of exercise books with cream paper

 - Use of coloured overlays for reading

-- Pre teaching curriculum vocabulary
+- Pre-teaching curriculum vocabulary

-- Use of a scribe when available

 - Prompt and reminder cards for organisational purposes.

 - Visual picture strips or instructions to support behaviour or understanding of a task.

 - Use of visual timetables.